Last Updated on March 26, 2021 by Shaun Snapp

 Overall, there is simply no possible way that SAP would have been listed in this comparison without the money that it gave Forrester.
 And this is the type of thing that software vendors that compete with SAP must always contend with.
-SAP can make it appear that it is a leader in various media output because of its enormous financial resources.
-Forrester has a long history of taking money from SAP and writing unsupportable studies, one we cover is in the article How Accurate Was The Forrester HANA TCO Study?
+SAP can appear that it is a leader in various media output because of its enormous financial resources.
+Forrester has a long history of taking money from SAP and writing unsupportable studies.
+One we cover is in the article How Accurate Was The Forrester HANA TCO Study?

 And this is only one example of how SAP controls the conversation.

 This media model is applied to powerful entities outside of SAP and outside of IT.
 For example, the same media model exists in real estate to promote home purchases.

 Here the intent is to promote house buying by underestimating the costs of owning a house and overestimate the benefits.
 Therefore, house appreciation and mortgage deductions of interest are emphasized, but the long-term cost of maintaining a home is undiscussed.
 Realtor fees, housing taxes, homeowner association fees, loss of geographic flexibility are not discussed.

 The promoters of buying homes are promoted by the message promoters that make money from house purchases.
 For these entities, home purchases are universally positive as they drive fees and purchases.
 If the message promoters can influence renters to become purchasers of houses, then their revenues increase.
 Therefore it is in their financial interests to promote a one-sided view of the benefits of homeownership.

 The investment industry applies the same model.
 Here, entities that make fees for promoting people to invest in various instruments influence the media apparatus to accept their assumptions uncritically.